Patient and Caregiver : Study Concept

 • Why is this study appealing to the patient community?

-• Is the flow burdensome for patients?
+• Is the study flow burdensome for patients?

 • How is patient health information being protected and used?